Holy Himalaya Eco Trek

 1,400 m.

-On the second day, you will be going on a sightseeing tour of Kathmandu Valley, which will include visits to Boudha Stupa, Pashupatinath Temple, and Kathmandu Durbar Square.
-If you haven’t signed up for the sightseeing tour, you can roam around on your own and explore the ancient city of Kathmandu.
-You can also go shopping for the necessary trekking equipment and rest before your long trek starts.
+On the second day, you will go on the sightseeing tour to Kathmandu Valley, a trip that will include Boudha Stupa, Pashupatinath Temple, and Kathmandu Durbar Square.
+Those who have not enlisted for the sightseeing tour will have the time to wander around by themselves and see the ancient city of Kathmandu.
+You can shop for necessary equipment for trekking.
+Rest for the long trek that starts from the next day.

 3